sawyerh/highlights/web/README.md

 npm install
 ```

+### Environment variables

+In `.env.local`, set the following environment secrets:

+- `AI_URL`: URL of the AI API

 ### Local development

 Local development runs against a local API endpoint by default.
-To disable the emulator integration when running locally, change the `API_URL` environment variable in `.env.development`.
+To disable the emulator integration when running locally, change the `FIREBASE_API_URL` environment variable in `.env.development`.

 1. In the `firebase/functions` directory, start the local API and seed the DB:
    ```